 A place for CNC & machine shop files of general interest… and so I can find them again.

 Update: This page became inactive after Wordpress introduced the source code tag, so I could include the code with the post text: search for Arduino source code, OpenSCAD source code, G-Code source, Python source code, and so forth to find them.
-When the WP editors began destroying the source code formatting, I moved the code snippets to GitHub gists; the same search strings find the posts.
+When the WP editors began destroying the source code formatting, I moved the code snippets to my GitHub gists; the same search strings find the posts.

 The Y-axis leadscrew cover template for Sherline milling machines, originally from http://file.ixen-cnc.com/mod/leadscrew/files/Bellow.pdf.
 There’s also an A4 version.
 Attach with double-sided sticky tape!